SERVING MESA, PHOENIX, TEMPE, AND SCOTTSDALE, ARIZONA

 - Increased sensitivity to hot and cold

-Tooth infection is treated with root canal therapy.
-For this procedure, one of our dentists will make a small access hole in the infected tooth, remove debris and bacteria, and seal the tooth to prevent reinfection.
+In order to treat a tooth infection patients have a root canal.
+For this procedure, one of our dentists, Drs.
+Scott LeSueur, Charles Dodaro, or Glenn LeSueur, will first make a small access hole in the infected tooth.
+Then, they will remove debris and bacteria.
+Finally, they will seal the tooth to prevent reinfection.
 While the process can sound frightening, it is no more invasive or uncomfortable than a typical dental filling.
-However, if you are nervous about root canal therapy, we would be happy to discuss safe and effective sedation dentistry options that can help ensure optimal comfort.

 Root Canal Treatment

-You should be careful chewing or biting with your tooth until Mesa dentists Dr. Scott LeSueur and Dr. Charles Dodaro complete the restoration which normally is a dental crown.
-It may take several weeks for your dental crown to be created at the lab.
+You should be careful chewing or biting with your tooth until our team completes the restoration.
+It may take several weeks for the lab to create your dental crown.
 Until this time, your tooth will be susceptible to breakage.
 However, once it is protected by a dental crown, your tooth will be fully functional.
 It is important to maintain good oral hygiene practices after your root canal to prevent additional decay or damage down the road.

 Does Dental Insurance cover Root Canal Cost?